ivanos/leviathan_lib/README.md

 There is no Ip Address metadata.

-All the links referet to the CEN Layer:
+All the links refer to the CEN Layer:

 Type, Type | Link Type | Description
 ---------- | --------- | -----------
-CIN, IpAddress | bound_to | IP Address of a container/bridge in this CIN (cross layer link) CIN, CEN | bound_to | A CEN that this CIN covers
+CIN, IpAddress | bound_to | IP Address of a  this CIN (cross layer link) Container, IpAddress | bound_to | IP Address of a container in this CIN (cross layer link) Bridge, IpAddress | bound_to | IP Address of a bridge in this CIN (corss layer link) CIN, CEN | bound_to | A CEN that this CIN covers

+`Container` and `Bridge` identifiers are created in the CEN Layer.

 ## Sequence diagrams
 ### Import CENs and building CINs